10.0

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (STRUCTURE); however, the part to do the recall repair was not yet available.
+The contact received notification of NHTSA Campaign Number: 24V031000 (STRUCTURE); however, the part to do the recall repair was unavailable.
+The contact used tape to secure A-pillar trim to prevent the trim from detaching from the vehicle.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was made aware of the issue.
 The contact had not experienced a failure.
-VIN tool confirms parts not available.

 Explorer